-Italy Fines Amazon Over 'Recurring' Purchase Option
+Italy fines Amazon over 'recurring' purchase option

-Rome: Italy's competition authority said Wednesday it had fined two Amazon companies 10 million euros ($10.6 million) for unfair commercial practices that push customers into agreeing to "recurring" rather than "one-time" purchases online.
+Italy's competition authority said Wednesday it had fined two Amazon companies 10 million euros ($10.6 million) for unfair commercial practices, for pushing customers into agreeing to "recurring" rather than "one-time" purchases online.

 "Moreover, the conduct implemented by the company was deemed contrary to the standards of professional diligence.